The PTR 2e

 Providing high-performance analysis.

 Kore Technology designed the world’s first time-of-flight mass spectrometer to couple to a proton transfer reactor back in 2002, and we have continued our innovation since.
-One of our latest developments is the PTR 2e.
+We are pleased to present our larger, higher performance PTR-TOF-MS instrument, the PTR 2e.

 Kore’s original PTR instrument has been re-designed to deliver: